IngleJaya95/SynthTextHindi/README.md

 For an explanation of the fields in `dset.h5` (e.g.: `seg`,`area`,`label`), please check this [comment](https://github.com/ankush-me/SynthText/issues/5#issuecomment-274490044).

 ### Pre-processed Background Images
-The 8,000 background images used in the paper, along with their segmentation and depth masks, have been uploaded here:
+The 8,000 background images used in the paper(["Synthetic Data for Text Localisation in Natural Images", Ankush Gupta, Andrea Vedaldi, Andrew Zisserman, CVPR 2016](http://www.robots.ox.ac.uk/~vgg/data/scenetext/)), along with their segmentation and depth masks, have been uploaded here:
 `http://www.robots.ox.ac.uk/~vgg/data/scenetext/preproc/<filename>`, where, `<filename>` can be:

 - `imnames.cp` [180K]: names of filtered files, i.e., those files which do not contain text